Cancer and Blood or Organ Donation

 The criteria for blood and organ donation differ, so let’s look at each:

-Eligibility depends on the type of cancer and treatment history.
-If you had leukemia or lymphoma, including Hodgkin’s Disease and other cancers of the blood, you are not eligible to donate as these are cancers found in the blood.
-A history of other types of cancer are acceptable if the cancer has been treated successfully, and it has been more than 12 months since treatment was completed, and there has been no cancer recurrence in this time.
-Lower risk in-situ cancers, including squamous or basal cell cancers of the skin that have been completely removed do not require a 12-month waiting period.
-You should discuss your particular situation with the health historian at the time of donation.
+The eligibility to donate blood depends on the type of cancer and treatment history.
+If you had leukemia or lymphoma, including Hodgkin’s Disease, myeloma and other cancers of the blood, you are not eligible to donate as these are cancers found in the blood.
+A history of other types of cancer are allowed if the cancer has been treated successfully, it has been more than 12 months since treatment was completed and there has been no cancer recurrence in this time.
+Lower risk pre-cancerous conditions or in-situ cancers, including squamous or basal cell cancers of the skin that have been completely removed do not require a 12-month waiting period.
+You should discuss your particular situation with the health historian at the time of donation or call the Red Cross.

 There are 2 types of organ donors – living donors and deceased donors.
 Living donors can donate a kidney or a piece of the liver, pancreas, lung, or bowel.
 Deceased donors can donate just about any part of the body, including organs, tissue, bone and eyes.

 As a general rule, cancer survivors are not eligible to be living donors.
 However, the transplant team may review, on a case-by-case basis, and determine that the donor is cancer-free, that the needed organs have not sustained damage from prior cancer treatment, and that there is unlikely to be further organ damage where the person would need that donated organ.
-For living donors, one of the main concerns for the transplant team is the affect this donation will have on the donor (physically, mentally and financially).
+Studies have looked at brain tumor survivors specifically and when the tumor was confined to the brain and successfully treated, they could later donate without any risk to the recipient.
+For living donors, one of the main concerns for the transplant team is the effect this donation will have on the donor (physically, mentally and financially).
 For instance, what is the chance you will need both of your kidneys and is the risk of donating one too great?

 To learn more about organ donation, visit the US Department of Health & Human Services.